 While we will have traditional Elangomats for the candidates, it is the plan that all members will participate in Elangomat duties to the extent we will share the tests of the Ordeal with the candidates: Reflection on the purpose of the Order, spending the night alone, participating in a day of arduous toil, refraining from speaking, and eating scant food.

 Added to these tests will be the additional responsibility for all members and candidates to make the event safe for one another.
 The watchwords for this process also begin with WWW: Watch your distances, Wash your hands, Wear your mask.

 Please review the plan posted below.
-This assembly will be limited to 120 candidates and 60 members.
 Members should list their job activity on the registration form.

 Candidates, please follow all instructions in the candidate letter.

 – WWW –

 TONKAWA LODGE PLAN FOR IN-PERSON FALL ASSEMBLY AT LPSR October 2-3, 2021

 This document requests permission from the Council to operate an in-person Order of the Arrow Assembly Weekend on October 2-3, 2021, at LPSR.